spacetelescope/ins-jwst-community-software/tier2_standards/api_documentation.md

 - Act as formalized, proper documentation
 - Allow users to better understand how the software works and how to use it
 - Improve the overall readability of code and decrease on-boarding time for new developers
-- Can be more easily accessed than other kinds of comments due to their formatting, either through the `help()` function or `__doc__` attribute or by being ported to online documentation
+- Can be more easily accessed than other kinds of comments due to their formatting, either through the `help()` function, `__doc__` attribute, or by being ported to online documentation

 ## Options for this standard